 Should I Buy a Hardshell Jacket?

-With all the good there are a few deterring trade-offs.
-The biggest, leaving a knot in our throats, is the price.
+In general, hardshells are tailored for alpinists who need protection in wetter and sloppier conditions.
+Not only that, but they should also be highly durable — a good jacket that is well cared for can last a decade or more!
+With all the good, there are a few deterring trade-offs.
+The biggest, and which is hard to digest, is the price.
 You end up paying for the extra durability and weather protection that you get.
 The fancy welded membranes that allow superior weather protection require special care to retain their integrity over the years.
-Also, even though the fabrics are more breathable than when hardshell jackets first made their appearance in the outdoor industry, they are still not as breathable as your classic rain jacket or better yet, a softshell.
+Even though the fabrics are more breathable than when hardshell jackets first made their appearance in the outdoor industry, they are still not as breathable as your classic rain jacket or, better yet, a softshell.

 Alternatives to a Hardshell: Softshells and Rain Jackets

 Now that you have an understanding of the pros and cons of a hardshell jacket, it's time to consider if you need to purchase one.
-If you aren't somebody who is planning on visiting super wet and sloppy weather, consider an alternative shell that will provide you with more breathability at a lower price.
-Softshells and rain jackets offer some of the protection of hardshell jackets, without the higher level of durability and fancy fabrics that remain weatherproof for a longer period.
+If you are not planning to visit or travel in super wet and sloppy weather, consider an alternative shell that will provide you with more breathability at a lower price.
+Softshells and rain jackets offer some of the protection of hardshell jackets, without the higher level of durability and fancy fabrics (which remain weatherproof for a longer period).

 Softshells have a flexible outer shell with a higher level of breathability.
 They tend to be a tiny bit heavier and provide decent wind resistance.
 You can layer them underneath or above an insulated jacket to provide a wind barrier.
 Although they are fairly wind resistant, they are not wind or waterproof.
-The fabric will repel water for a short period before "wetting out."
+The fabric, if treated with a Durable Water Repellent (DWR) coating, will repel water for a short period before "wetting out."
 Their biggest plus is mobility.
-Mountain guides in areas like the San Juans in Colorado tend to use softshells versus hardshells because they can move a lot easier without the 'swish swish' and less rigidity.
-The weather is also drier, producing snow that is light.
-However, if you were a guide in wetter climates, like Washington State coast, for example, a hardshell would be your best friend.
-The snow there is heavy, wet, and would most likely soak a softshell if it got gross out there.
+Mountain guides in areas like the San Juans in Colorado tend to use softshells versus hardshells because they can move more fluidly (softshells can be stretchier than hardshells).
+The weather is also drier in Colorado, producing snow that is light, in colder temperatures (well below freezing).
+However, if you were a guide in wetter climates, like the Washington State coast, for example, a hardshell would be your best friend.
+The snow there is heavy and wet, with temps much warmer — near freezing.
+Softshells wet out in no time in these conditions.
 To read more, check out our Best Softshell Jacket for Women Review.

-Now, if you are looking for something that will last - longer than a softshell or rain jacket - and can hold up in the worst wet weather, then you should buy a hardshell jacket.
-This mainly encompasses those in alpine environments where the weather changes quickly and you need fantastic protection.
+Now, if you are looking for something that will last longer than a softshell or rain jacket, and can hold up in the worst wet weather, then you'll want to consider purchasing a hardshell jacket.
+This mainly encompasses those in alpine environments where the weather changes quickly, and you need fantastic protection.

 Types of Hardshell Jackets

-Heavy Duty: These are best for extended expedition-based trips, for big mountain guides, or for those who work or spend a lot of time in the backcountry (multiple days at a time).
+Heavy Duty: These are best for extended robust trips, big mountain guides, or for those who work or spend a lot of time in the backcountry (multiple days at a time).
 These shells prioritize durability, which means they are a little heavier and pretty much bomb proof.

 Medium: These are your all-purpose warriors.
-Built to take you to top the mountains and through the streets of rainy coastal cities.
-They tend to have fabrics that are more flexible and more breathable, along with a higher number of comfort features than the heavy duty shells.
+Built to take you to mountains and through the streets of rainy coastal cities.
+They tend to have fabrics that are more flexible and more breathable, along with a higher number of comfort features than the heavy-duty shells.
 Their durability is still high, and you'll have more mobility in a medium weight hardshell jacket than in one of the heavy-duty models.
-These will still keep you protected from the elements when you're not looking for a severe weather rated shell.
+These will keep you protected from the elements when you're not looking for a severe weather rated shell.

-Lightweight: These models are for the minimalist who is looking for a no-frills hardshell with few features and a super lightweight design.
-They tend to be less than 13 oz with incredibly breathable membranes and an affinity for protecting you from the elements.
+Lightweight: These models are for the minimalist who is looking for a no-frills hardshell with few features and a super-lightweight design.
+They tend to be well under a pound, with incredibly breathable membranes and an affinity for protecting you from the elements.
 They are designed to help you move fast and pack down quickly.
 They also work as excellent wind shells on long missions and will keep you dry if the sky decides to cry.
-These lightweight models can get as light as 6-8 oz.
+These lightweight models can get as light as 6-8 ounces.

 These jackets offer significantly more durability and weather protection than a softshell or even a rain jacket.
 With its heat-sealed seams and welded membranes, these layers are constructed with burliness in mind.
 To start, we will begin by examining the fabrics that make these jackets so magical.

 Breathability in a fabric depends on three different factors.
 The first is the size of the pores in the membrane.
-The pores are not big enough to allow water or wind molecules to pass through, but these pores are large enough to let moisture vapor to pass through so your body perspiration can escape.
+The pores are not big enough to allow water molecules or wind inside, but they are large enough to let moisture vapor to pass through; with your body heat pumping, this pushes sweat outside of the jacket.
 The second factor is the number of pores for a given area.
 The higher the number of pores, the more breathable the fabric and vice versa.
 The third factor is the type of polymer used.
-GORE-TEX, for example, uses a rigid polymer while other less rigid (more mobile) fabrics use hydrophilic (hydo=water, philic = repelling) molecules to keep the water out, and allow the air to pass through.
-Throughout our testing, we found that different fabrics had different functions as a result of the differences in these three factors.
-Read on to learn more!
+GORE-TEX, for example, uses a rigid polymer while other less rigid (more mobile) fabrics use hydrophobic (hydo=water, phobic = repelling) molecules to keep the water out, and allow the air to pass through.
+Throughout our testing, we found that different fabrics had different functions due to the differences in these three factors.

-GORE-TEX Pro (Extended and Extreme Solution): This three-layer material is made of face fabric, membrane, and liner, which are all welded together.
+GORE-TEX Pro (Extended and Extreme Conditions): This three-layer material is made of face fabric, membrane, and liner, which are all welded together.
 It is designed to be extremely rugged, breathable, and versatile.

-Best Uses: Any conditions requiring superior weather protection like long extended mountaineering trips, nasty and wet weather situations, or highly abrasive trips that need a rugged outer.
+Best Uses: Any conditions requiring superior weather protection like long extended mountaineering trips, nasty and wet weather situations, or highly abrasive trips that need a rugged shell.

-GORE-TEX Active (Highly Aerobic Solution): This material also uses three-layer technology but prioritizes breathability, lightweight, and minimalist design over other attributes.
+GORE-TEX Active (Lightweight and Aerobic Activities): This material also uses three-layer technology but prioritizes breathability, lightweight, and minimalist design over other attributes.

 Best Uses: Any aerobic activity (i.e., backcountry skiing, cross-country skiing, snowshoeing), light wear around town uses.

 Different types of textile technology use different membranes, which allows for various levels of performance.
-In each membrane, several molecules work together to create an active transport system that effectively moves moisture away from the body, and out into the environment.
-For example, Gore-Tex utilizes a polymer called polytetrafluoroethylene (ePTFE) that is non-toxic, biocompatible, non-soluble, and water repellant.
+In each membrane, several molecules work together to create an active transport system that effectively moves moisture away from the body and out into the environment.
+For example, GORE-TEX utilizes a polymer called polytetrafluoroethylene (ePTFE) that is non-toxic, biocompatible, non-soluble, and water repellant.
 It is very porous with a rigid structure that allows air to move through the fabrics (for breathability) but still keeps water out.
 Pore size and quantity in different types of jacket materials is a big reason why some shells may be more breathable than others.
-For example, those with larger and/or more pores, like Dry.Q.Elite will be more breathable.
-Those lacking those pore sizes or numbers will result in a less breathable shell.
-Check out this video to learn about air permeability with different types of membranes and how different fabrics performed.
+Check out this video to learn about air permeability with varying types of membranes and how different fabrics performed.

-Any fabric that utilizes ePTFE (because of its continuous structure) will be also be more rigid due to the continuous formation of the ePTFE molecule.
-There are other fabrics out there utilizing different polymers or materials that make the fabrics more flexible.
-While this is highly weatherproof, these fabrics tend to be pretty rigid with less mobility as a result of the "continuous" structure of the ePTFE.
+Any fabric that utilizes ePTFE (because of its continuous structure) will also be more rigid due to the continuous formation of the ePTFE molecule.
+There are other fabrics out there, utilizing different polymers or materials that make the fabrics more flexible.
+While this is highly weatherproof, these fabrics tend to be pretty rigid with less mobility due to the "continuous" structure of the ePTFE.
 Some materials will utilize other polymers like eVent technology.
 They forgo the use of the ePTFE and use a high performing Polyurethane or Polyester membrane instead.
 This is thinner with more stretch.
-This creates a similar amount of weather protection, but without the rigidity of a typical shell.
+This creates a similar amount of weather protection but without the rigidity of a typical shell.

 Membrane Layers: How many layers do you need?

-As we discussed above, membranes come in many different types and price ranges.
+Membranes come in many different types and price ranges.
 A good shell jacket will utilize either a 2, 2.5, or 3 layer fabric design.
 So which do you choose?
-The more layers = more weather protection and durability, and sometimes less weight.
+More layers equal more weather protection and durability, and sometimes less weight.

 Many outdoor recreationalists will be just fine with a 2.5 layer shell, often considered a rain shell.
 They provide ample weather protection and are functional whether you are on your favorite day hike, climbing a small mountain in the Adirondacks, or simply going out to the ski hill on a lovely spring day.

-Gore-Tex PacLite is considered a 2-layer jacket, but still qualifies as a hard shell—it's just incredibly light weight and consequently less durable.
+Gore-Tex Paclite is considered a 2-layer jacket but still performs as a hardshell — it's just incredibly lightweight and consequently less durable.

 To add to the fabric's weatherproofing, all seams on are "heat-sealed" so that any holes created from stitching will not become a weak point allowing water inside at any time.
 Just another reason why hardshells are great at keeping the elements out.